ArchiveTeam/grab-site/README.md

 Upgrade an existing install
 ---

-To update grab-site, simply run the `pip3 install ...` command used to install it originally (note: it will have either `~/gs-venv/bin/pip3` or `--user`, not both).
+To update grab-site, simply run the `~/gs-venv/bin/pip3 install ...` command used to install it originally (see above).

-To upgrade all of grab-site's dependencies, add the `--upgrade` option (not advised unless you are having problems).
+To upgrade all of grab-site's dependencies, add the `--upgrade` argument (not advised unless you are having problems).

 After upgrading, stop `gs-server` with `kill` or ctrl-c, then start it again.